 In March 2020, the World Health Organization declared the COVID-19 outbreak a pandemic.
 Governments tried to slow the spread of the virus by imposing social distancing guidelines, travel restrictions and stay-at-home orders, among other actions, which have caused reduced activity in the global economy and the demand for oil, and to a lesser extent, natural gas and NGLs.
-The COVID-19 pandemic, commodity market volatility and resulting financial market instability are variables beyond our control and may adversely impact our generation of funds from operating cash flows, distributions from unconsolidated affiliates, available borrowings under our Credit Facility (defined below) and our ability to access the capital markets.
+As vaccines have become widely available, social distancing guidelines, travel restrictions and stay-at-home orders have eased, activity in the global economy has increased and demand for oil, natural gas and NGLs, and related commodity pricing, has improved.
+However, new variants of the virus could cause further commodity market volatility and resulting financial market instability, and these are variables beyond our control that may adversely impact our generation of funds from operating cash flows, distributions from unconsolidated affiliates, available borrowings under our Credit Facility (defined below) and our ability to access the capital markets.

 As a midstream energy company, we are recognized as an essential business under various federal, state and local regulations related to the COVID-19 pandemic.
-We have continued to operate as permitted under these regulations while taking steps to protect the health and safety of our workers.
+As such, we have continued to operate throughout the pandemic as permitted under these regulations while taking steps to protect the health and safety of our workers.
 We have implemented protocols to reduce the risk of an outbreak within our field operations and corporate offices, and these protocols have not reduced Antero Resources' production and our throughput in a significant manner.
-A substantial portion of our non-field level employees continue to operate in remote work from home arrangements, and we have been able to maintain a consistent level of effectiveness through these arrangements, including maintaining our day-to-day operations, our financial reporting systems and our internal control over financial reporting.
+While a substantial portion of our non-field level employees operated in remote work from home arrangements through June 30, 2021, we expect to be transitioning to full-time in-office arrangements during the third quarter of 2021.
+We have been able to maintain a consistent level of effectiveness through these arrangements, including maintaining our day-to-day operations, our financial reporting systems and our internal control over financial reporting.